CicakBelanda/Final-Project-Algorithm-and-Programming/README.md

-Design and create a clothing management application to fulfill the final project of the Algorithm and Programming course.
-This application program can manipulate and process clothing sales data with several main features, namely data entry, sort data, and search data.
-This program is fully written in C language.
+Creating a clothing management application using C language to fulfill the final project of the Algorithm and Programming course.

+Team Members:
+2702355302 - Kevin Joseph Handoyo
+2702357011 - Hasan Fadlullah
+2702354256 - Fulvian Rayhan Renanda Putra